MicrosoftLearning/mslearn-fabric/Instructions/Labs/06-data-warehouse.md

 # Analyze data in a data warehouse

-In Microsoft Fabric, a data warehouse is an item in a workspace that provides a relational database for large-scale analytics.
+In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.

 This lab will take approximately **30** minutes to complete.

 ## Before you start

 You'll need a Power BI Premium subscription with access to the Microsoft Fabric preview.

+---
+*Steps to sign up for a free trial go here*

+---

 ## Create a workspace